Jareth329/ImageViewer/README.md

 ### Notes
 - rotation and zoom are both relevant to the center of the window, not the center of the image
+- drag and drop an image into program from file system to view it (jpeg/png/bmp/dds/ktx/exr/hdr/tga/svg/webp should have some level of support currently)